Product

 8. Monitoring and Optimization

 Continuous monitoring is key to a successful social PPC campaign.
 You should track performance metrics such as click-through rates (CTR), conversion rates, and cost per click (CPC).
-Based on these insights, you can make real-time adjustments to bids, targeting, and ad creatives to optimize performance and achieve better results.
+Use this data to test new creatives (e.g., different CTAs or images), refine audience targeting, and adjust bids.
+A/B testing is especially useful for finding what resonates best. and achieve better results.

 9. Analyzing Results